14. Visitors & contractors

 Health and Safety information and responsibilities regarding contractors and visitors including children.

 Long-term visitors visiting the School for a period of work can only do so with the permission of the Head of School.
 They are regarded as staff members as far as health and safety is concerned and as such they must follow all University and School health and safety procedures.
-On arrival they should receive a safety induction pack and be shown the building's fire exit routes.
+On arrival they should receive an induction and be shown the building's fire exit routes.

 Short-term visitors refer to persons visiting the School only for brief periods of time, usually a few hours or several days.
 The member of staff inviting a visitor(s) is responsible for their safety whilst in the building and their evacuation in the event of the fire alarm sounding.
 Visitors must sign the visitor's book on arrival and when exiting the building (where applicable).
 The safety of persons attending conferences, Open Days or events is the responsibility of the event organiser who must ensure that there is a 'competent person' who will take charge should any emergency occur.
 Depending on the numbers attending, the event organizer must ensure that there are enough appointed persons to assist with the evacuation of the premises.
 This is particularly important when the event takes place outside normal working hours when the School's first aid and fire steward cover is unavailable.

 Children, young persons, pets